Lovers Sanctuary on Mount Moiwa

 Mount Moiwa in Winter

 Mt.
 Moiwa, reaches an altitude of 531 meters.
 The original name of the mountain is “Inkarushibe” in the Ainu language and it was considered sacred by the Ainu.
+The mountain is home to some unique species such as the Ezo spruce and Moiwa linden trees.
 The mountain is a popular trekking destination during the summer weekends.

 We reached the summit quite a bit before sunset.
 There is a Buddhist temple at the summit, but it was closed due to the heavy snow surrounding it.